alejandralopezgalan/alejandralopezgalan.github.io/_projects/1_project.md

 <br/> _Attrition_ is a page that displays in-depth plots related to the company's attrition rate.
 The dashboard includes various elements such as:
 - Overall Attrition Rate: The overall percentage of employees leaving the company, which is 16.1%.
-- Department and Job Role: Attrition rates segmented by different departments and job roles.
+- Atrition by Job Role: Attrition rates segmented by different departments and job roles.
 Sales Representatives have the highest attrition rate at 39.8%.
-- Travel Frequency: Attrition rates based on employees' travel frequency.
+- Attrition by Travel Frequency: Attrition rates based on employees' travel frequency.
 Frequent travellers have the highest attrition rate at 24.9%.
+- Attrition by Hire Date: Analysis of attrition rates by employee hire dates.
+The highest attrition rate was in 2020 at 22.0%, followed by 2016 with 21.1%.
-- Overtime Requirement: Attrition rates related with overtime work requirements.
+- Attrition by Overtime Requirement: Attrition rates related with overtime work requirements.
 Employees with overtime requirements have the highest attrition rate at 30.5%.
-- Attrition by Hire Date: Analysis of attrition rates by employee hire dates.
-The highest attrition rate was in 2020, at 22.0%.
-- Tenure: Breakdown of attrition rates based on employees' length of tenure at the company.
+- Attrition by Tenure: Breakdown of attrition rates based on employees' length of tenure at the company.
 The majority of attrition occurs among employees with less than two years of tenure.

 {% include figure.liquid path="assets/img/project1-attrition.png" class="img-fluid rounded z-depth-1" %}